peterguy/unix-socket-research/README.md

 # unix-socket-research
-Research of using Unix Domain Sockets
+Research using Unix Domain Sockets

+Develop cross-platform approaches to testing that a given path is an active UNIX Domain Socket.

+Using filesystem tests is not cross-platform, but attempting to connect to the UDS is.